Yuan-Zhenxia/SimpleDatabase/README.md

 ## 22 Aug.
 2021

-Finish LogicalPlan and Join Optimizer
+Finish LogicalPlan and Join Optimizer, left some problems in the Join Optimizer, note with TODO

+Some functions in the Join Optimizer are so difficult!